-"By all measures, Col. Mellor has led superbly.
+"There has been an ever-increasing threat - peer adversaries and their ability to jam our satellite communications," he continued.
+"Glenn has been the leader to address this new threat.
+He's focused his training program away from being a service provider of SATCOM to a unit ready to fight the next conflict - a conflict that already smolders in the space domain."Zellmann lauded Mellor on his leadership during his time as commander."By all measures, Col. Mellor has led superbly.
 He has identified shortages in equipment, personnel and training and when possible fixed them on his own.
 His Soldiers are as ready as they have ever been," Zellmann said.
 "For the entirety of your command, readiness has been the number one priority, and you have wasted no resources to achieve the greatest amount of readiness.
 Well done."